EC-KitY/EC-KitY/docs/architecture/population.md

 # Population

-The Population class represents the population.
+Population evolved through the experiment.
 It consists of one or more Subpopulations.

 # Subpopulation